 Comparisons of heatwave exposure for 1.5°C and 2.0°C warming for different SSPs indicate strong geographical contrasts in potential heatwave risk (high confidence).
-One global level assessment for a 1.5°C warming projects that low human development index countries will experience exposure levels equal to or greater than the exposure levels for very high human development index countries under a 2°C warming (Russo, 2019).
-The same assessment also finds that holding global warming below 1.5°C in tandem with achieving sustainable socioeconomic development (e.g., SSP1 as opposed to SSP4) yields reduced levels of heatwave exposure, especially for low human development index countries, particularly across sub-Saharan Africa.
-Similar findings were found in other global level assessments.
-Global exposure to extreme heat increases almost 30 times under a SSP3-8.5 combination, with the average exposure for Africa 118 times greater than historical levels, in stark contrast to the four-fold increase projected for Europe.
-Compared to a SSP3-8.5 scenario, exposure was reduced by 65% and 85% under the SSP2-4.5 and SSP1-2.6 scenarios, respectively (Liu et al., 2017).
+One global level assessment for a 1.5°C warming projects that low-human development index countries will experience exposure levels equal to or greater than the exposure levels for very high-human-development index countries under a 2°C warming {Russo, 2019, Half a degree and rapid socioeconomic development matter for heatwave risk}.
+The same assessment also finds that holding global warming below 1.5°C, in tandem with achieving sustainable socioeconomic development, (e.g., SSP1 as opposed to SSP4), yields reduced levels of heatwave exposure, especially for low-human development index countries, particularly across sub-Saharan Africa (Russo et al., 2019).
+Similar findings were apparent in other global level assessments, such that global exposure to extreme heat increases almost 30 times under a RCP8.5/SSP3 combination, with the average exposure for Africa 118 times greater than historical levels, in stark contrast to the four-fold increase projected for Europe.
+Compared to a RCP8.5/SSP3 scenario, exposure was reduced by 65% and 85% under RCP4.5/SSP2 and RCP2.6/SSP1 scenarios, respectively (Liu et al., 2017).

-Regional level assessments of changes in population heat exposure for Africa, Europe, the USA, China and India corroborate general findings at the global level, that the impact of warming is amplified under divergent regional development pathways (e.g., SSP4 - inequality) compared to those fostering sustainable development (e.g., SSP1 - sustainability) (high confidence) (Rohat et al., 2019a; Weber et al., 2020; Broadbent et al., 2020; Dahl et al., 2019; Harrington and Otto, 2018; Rohat et al., 2019b; Vahmani et al., 2019; Huang and et al., 2018; Zhang et al., 2020a; Liu et al., 2017).
-For some regions, such as Europe, changes in exposure are projected to be largely a consequence of climate change, while for others, such as Africa and to a lesser extent Asia, Oceania, North America and South America, the interactive effects of demographic and climate change are projected to be important (Jones et al., 2018; Liu et al., 2017; Russo et al., 2016; Ma and Yuan, 2021) (medium confidence).
+Regional level assessments of changes in population heat exposure for Africa, Europe, the US, China and India corroborate the general findings at the global level - the impact of warming is amplified under divergent regional development pathways (e.g., SSP4 - inequality) compared to those fostering sustainable development (e.g., SSP1 - sustainability) (high confidence).
+(Rohat et al., 2019a);(Weber et al., 2020), (Broadbent et al., 2020);(Dahl et al., 2019);(Harrington and Otto, 2018);(Rohat et al., 2019b);(Vahmani et al., 2019);(Huang and et al., 2018);(Zhang et al., 2020a);(Liu et al., 2017).
+For some regions, such as Europe, changes in exposure are projected to be largely a consequence of climate change, while for others, such as Africa and to a lesser extent Asia, Oceania, North and South America, the interactive effects of demographic and climate change are projected to be important (Jones et al., 2018);(Liu et al., 2017);(Russo et al., 2016);(Ma and Yuan, 2021) (medium confidence).

-Compared to research that estimates the temperature only impacts of climate change on heat-related mortality (see below), the number of studies that explicitly model mortality responses considering various combinations of SSPs and RCPs is small and mostly restricted to the country or regional level.
-These studies point to increases in heat-
+Compared to research that estimates the temperature only impacts of climate change on heat-related mortality (see below), the number of studies that explicitly model mortality responses considering various combinations of Shared Socioeconomic Pathways (SSP) and Representative Concentration Pathways (RCP) is small and mostly restricted to the country or regional level.
+These studies point to increases in heat-related mortality especially amongst the elderly across a range of SSPs with the greatest increases under SSP5 and RCP8.5 (Rail et al., 2019);(Yang et al., 2021).